michaeltelford/wgit/README.md

 - Wgit doesn't allow for webpage interaction e.g. signing in as a user.
 There are better gems out there for that.
 - Wgit (for now) doesn't render/process any Javascript it finds on a crawled document - meaning it may not play well with SPAs.
-- Wgit while fast (using `libcurl` for networking etc.), isn't multi-threaded; so each URL gets crawled sequentially.
+- Wgit while fast (using `libcurl` for HTTP etc.), isn't multi-threaded; so each URL gets crawled sequentially.
 You could hand each crawled document to a worker thread for processing - but if you need concurrent crawling then you might want to consider something else.

 ## Installation